Disclosure: When you make a purchase through our links, we may receive a commission.

 A Tubeless tire is an inflatable tire that has no inside tubes attached to rims without lining it up.
 Instead of a tube containing air pressure, an airtight ring is built with a tubeless-specific tire developed with a special carbon ring rim.

-Do tubeless tires need air?
+Do tubeless bike tires need air?

 It is obviously not advisable to go too low since tubes are required for maintaining their rims.
 Too much would cause problems in the end.
 In other cases, a slam at a higher speed may cause problems as the tire may break.